 Mandated by Section 312 of the Emergency Planning and Community Right-To-Know Act (EPCRA) – also known as SARA Title III – the Tier II form captures information about the types, quantities and locations of hazardous chemicals at a given facility.
 The form also lists contact information for the facility’s designated emergency point-of-contact.

 EPCRA actually allows for the submission of either a Tier I or Tier II report.
 However, since the Tier II report includes all of the information found the on the Tier I, plus additional information, most states require the comprehensive Tier II report.
-To see the Tier II reporting obligations for your state, click on the name of your state below.
+To see the Tier II reporting obligations for your state, visit the EPA website and click on the name of your state from the list provided.

 To determine if you have chemicals in quantities that require Tier II reporting, check the EPA’s List of Lists.
 MSDSonline’s HQ and HQ RegXR accounts make determining your reporting obligations and generating submittable Tier II reports easy.

 Tier II reports are due March 1 for the previous calendar year.
 Penalties for violations of Section 312 of SARA Title III can reach up to $27,500 for each violation.
 Fines add up quickly since each day a violation continues to exist constitutes a separate violation.

 It’s important to note that businesses or facilities with Tier II reporting obligations will likely have additional obligations under SARA Title III.
 For instance, Section 311 of SARA Title III requires facilities with chemicals above certain thresholds to provide MSDSs for those chemicals to local and state emergency planning agencies.
 Facilities with obligations under Section 311 also have obligations under 312.
 In other words, if you have to provide MSDSs to emergency planning agencies because of Section 311, then you have to submit a Tier II report for Section 312.